symfony/symfony-docs/best_practices/business-logic.rst

         app.slugger:
             class: '%slugger.class%'

-This practice is cumbersome and completely unnecessary for your own services:
+This practice is cumbersome and completely unnecessary for your own services.

 .. best-practice::